ayham-1/donglify/README.md

 # donglify

-The majority of Linux systems have a sever security threat.
+The majority of Linux systems have a severe security threat.
 These installs are susceptable to data theft if the install disk is stolen.
 ArchLinux offers LUKS as an encryption method to protect the root & data partitions.
 Even then, the majority of these installs omit the encryption of the `/boot` or `/efi`